dubeysanskar/SuperMind/README.md

 (2) Click on the "Generate Insights" button to analyze the query.

-View the analysis result along with the chat history displayed below the input area.
+View the analysis result and the chat history below the input area.

 ## Project Structure
 - app.py: Main application file containing the Streamlit app logic.